 The well-being of the grandchildren is a concern of most grandparents, and divorce or separation of parents can be very difficult on grandparents as well, especially if they are not allowed in a child’s life.
 It is within the parents’ rights to deny the grandparents or other relatives visits with the children.

 All hope is not lost, however, and Jacksonville family law attorney Beth M. Terry, P.A. can help.
 She has assisted grandparents and other family members in their efforts to gain visitation and custody rights.

-In addition, there may be other avenues for grandparent or extended relatives to obtain temporary custody of children if the parents are unfit to care for them.
+There may also be other paths for grandparents or other relatives to obtain temporary custody of the child or children, if the parents are found unfit to care for them.